-Join George Maestri for an in-depth discussion in this video Characterizing generic rigs, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Characterizing generic rigs, part of Learning MotionBuilder.

 - Now I've imported my character into MotionBuilder.…Now, this particular character came from Maya,…but it could come from any package…that supports characters and FBX export,…so that could be Cinema 4D, Blender, 3DS Max, Lightwave,…any number of packages.…Once we bring this character in,…we still need to tell MotionBuilder…where everything is at.…We need to match up the joints in this character…to MotionBuilder's internal representation…of what a character is.…Once we do that, we can access all the great tools…that MotionBuilder provides for characters.…